 Catando México Guanajuato

 This a new wine festival in one of the most picturesque cities in Mexico.
 A UNESCO World Heritage Site, Guanajuato City was the world’s leading silver extraction center in the 18th century.
 Today it’s a colorful, walkable town with many of the roads running through tunnels underground.
 The Catando Mexico wine festival will be occupy the main streets of the city in the evenings during the last weekend of November.
 Explore the Instagrammable alleys by day and sample regional wine and other products by night.
-Check out our tour package for this Thanksgiving weekend event.

 How Can I Take Some Mexican Wine Back Home With Me?